spuder/OpenSpool/README.md

 ## Factory Reset

 Press and hold the D0 button for 10 seconds.
-This will erase wifi credentials and bambu access credentials from esp32.
+This will erase Wi-Fi credentials and Bambu access credentials from esp32.

 # 🔧 Troubleshooting

 ### LED is breathing blue
 This means the OpenSpool is hosting a wireless access point called 'OpenSpool'.
-Connect to it then navigate to [192.168.4.1](http://192.168.4.1) to configure wifi.
+Connect to it then navigate to [192.168.4.1](http://192.168.4.1) to configure Wi-Fi.

 ### LED is solid white
-OpenSpool has succesfully joined the wifi network and is ready to scan for RFID tags
+OpenSpool has successfully joined the Wi-Fi network and is ready to scan for RFID tags

 ### NFC Tags aren't reading reliably